YeJiu97/master-of-data-science-unisa/03-AdvancedAnalyticTechniquesI/Week-01/Practical.md

 Specifically, the purpose of the multiplication operation is to remove the seasonal component from the raw data in order to better analyze the trend and other components of the data.
 Therefore, by multiplying the raw data with a seasonal index, you get data that can be viewed as data that is not affected by seasonality within the corresponding seasonal cycle.

 This seasonally adjusted data can be used to analyze and forecast trends more accurately because it has removed the seasonal component.
-This helps to better understand the overall behavior of time series data.
+This helps to better understand the overall behaviour of time series data.

 ### Red Wine